SmartDataAnalytics/RdfProcessingToolkit/README.md

 ### Command Line Options

+Arguments are processed in the order in which they appear.

-* `file.sparql` Specify one ore more SPARQL query files which to run against the default dataset.
+* `file.sparql` Specify one ore more SPARQL query files which to run against an in-memory triple store.
+* `file.ttl` RDF files are loaded into the in-memory triple store.
 * `--server` Start a local SPARQL endpoint, featuring a simple [SNORQL HTML](https://github.com/kurtjx/SNORQL) frontend, for exploring the content of the default dataset.
+* `--cwd=directory` Sets the base URL (and current working directory) for any subsequent files.
+Can be used multiple times: `sparql-integrate --cwd=/tmp file1.ttl --cwd=subfolder file2.sparql`
+* `--cwd` (without argument) Resets base URL and cwd to whatever its initial value was
+* `<(echo 'SELECT * { ?s ?p ?o }')` If you want to specify queries directly (without files), use this bash `<(..)` trick which substitutes the expression with a temporary file that exists for the duration of the process.

 ## Building
 The build requires maven.